Evergreen and the Philadelphia Energy Solutions Refining Complex

 The Philadelphia Refinery

 The Philadelphia Refinery is a 1300-acre site located in South Philadelphia.
 Formerly known as the Sunoco Philadelphia Refinery and then the Philadelphia Energy Solutions Refining and Marketing LLC Complex, the site was previously used to store and process petroleum (an oil commonly used to make gasoline and diesel oil).
-The site, now known as the Bellwether, is currently being cleaned up for future use.
+The site, now known as the Bellwether District, is currently being cleaned up for future use.